KauzClay/docs-tap/scst-scan/policies.hbs.md

     }
 ```

-## <a id="troubleshoot-scan-policy-rego"></a>Troubleshooting Rego files (Scan Policy)
+## <a id="ts-scan-policy-rego"></a> Troubleshooting Rego files (Scan Policy)

-To troubleshoot or confirm that any modifications made to the rego file in the provided sample scan policy are functioning as intended, see [Troubleshooting Rego Files](./troubleshoot-rego.hbs.md).
+To troubleshoot or confirm that any modifications made to the Rego file in the provided sample scan
+policy are functioning as intended, see [Troubleshooting Rego Files](troubleshoot-rego.hbs.md).

-## <a id="gui-view-scan-policy"></a>Enable Tanzu Developer Portal to view ScanPolicy Resource
+## <a id="gui-view-scan-policy"></a> Enable Tanzu Developer Portal to view the `ScanPolicy` resource

-For the Tanzu Developer Portal to view the ScanPolicy resource, it must have a matching
+For the Tanzu Developer Portal to view the `ScanPolicy` resource, it must have a matching
 `kubernetes-label-selector` with a `part-of` prefix.

-The following example is portion of a ScanPolicy that is viewable by the Tanzu Developer Portal:
+The following example is a portion of a `ScanPolicy` that Tanzu Developer Portal can display:

 ```yaml
 ---